golioth/docs/docs/guides/lightdb/3-read-write-data.md

 }
 ```

-You can set any data on any path, so maybe for initialization we send both temperature and unit, but later on, to reduce bandwidth, we can send just the temperature value to the specific path.
+You can set any data on any path, which allows flexibility throughout the lifetime of the device and connection.
+Perhaps during initialization we send both temperatur and unit type, but afterwards we only send the temperature value to the specific path.
+A long as another unit is not written, the first value will persist.

 ```
 $ coap --path /.d/env/temp/value -m PUT --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev -b "35.0" --format json
 ```

-And the current device state will look like this:
+After this commend, the device state will look like this:

 ```
 {